harveyslash/Deep-Image-Analogy-PyTorch/README.md

 ### To Install Dependencies:
 be in the root directory and run `pip install -r requirements.txt`

+### To See Step by Step working of Project :
+Run the Deep Image Analogy.ipynb file in the notebooks folder (using jupyter)

 ### To run project:
 cd into src , and run `python Deep-Img-Analogy.py INPUT_IMG_A INPUT_IMG_BB OUTPUT_IMG`